When you take the highway out of Munich, bucolic countryside, Medieval villages, and Alpine towns await you.

 Stop 5: Konstanz / Lake Constance

 Spend some time exploring the town, then head out onto the lake.
-From Konstanz, you can take a boat ride to the Mainau Botanical Garden.
-This small island is home to a wide variety of plants and an 18th century castle.
+From Konstanz, you can take a boat ride to Mainau Island.
+This small island is home to a botanical garden and an 18th century castle.
 It’s a lovely place to spend the day (plus, you get to ride on a boat to get there!).

 Stop 6: Neuschwanstein